xt1/Help/Examples/Simple Examples/Search for contacts with a given SAINT counter/Use the ContactRow.CustomSearch to search for contacts with the given counter value.md

-Date: 2016-05-10
-SortOrder: 6
+<properties date="2016-05-10"
+SortOrder="6"
+/>

 Sales are grouped into different statuses, like open, sold, lost or unknown.
 In the countervalue table this is represented under the field sale\_status.
 Sales are even grouped under different amount classes like small, medium, large and extra large.
 We might need to retrieve a list of companies with more than two successful sales.
 In this situation we do not want to restrict the amount-class, so we may specify the amountclassid =0.
 In the following example we will explain how this is done.

 ```
 using SuperOffice.CRM.Rows;